emadnawarr/article-publishing-system/README.md

 # article-publishing-system
 This repository contains the backend implementation for an article publishing platform similar to Medium.
 It provides API endpoints for user management, article publishing, tag following, and article feeds.
-This README file outlines how to set up and run the backend, important decisions made during implementation, and instructions for testing the APIs using Postman.
+This README file outlines how to set up and run the backend, and instructions for testing the APIs using Postman.

 ## Prerequisites
 Before running the backend, ensure you have the following installed: